BrickMMO/tasks/accounts.markdown

 ![Discord](images/logo-discord.png)

 [Discord](https://discord.com/) is an instant messaging social platform.
-Users have the ability to communicate with voice calls, video calls, text messaging, media, and files in communities called "servers". ~ Widipedia
+Users have the ability to communicate with voice calls, video calls, text messaging, media, and files in communities called "servers". ~ Wikipedia

 ### Stack Overflow